Complimentary shipping on all US orders. Free shipping on orders over $450 for Canada and Europe.

-The collaboration between Devambez and JOB is part of a historic legacy of French excellence dating back to the nineteenth century.
-Jean Bardou, better known for his trademark JOB, his initials "JB" separated by a diamond, was the inventor of the acclaimed "rolling paper booklet".
+The collaboration between Devambez and JOB de Jean Bardou is part of a historic legacy of French excellence dating back to the nineteenth century.
 The reputation of both houses was built on the quality of their paper.

-At the legendary Paris World Fair in 1900, Devambez was awarded a gold medal for the quality of its stationery, while JOB had been garnering honors since 1838.
-Now, more than a century later, The Art of Printing meets The Art of Rolling, creating a new standard of lifestyle.
-Devambez presents its first collection of rolling paper manufactured by JOB de Jean Bardou in Perpignan, France.
+At the legendary Paris World Fair in 1900, Devambez was awarded a gold medal for the quality of its stationery, while JOB de Jean Bardou had been garnering honors since 1838.
+Now, more than a century later, The Art of Printing meets The Art of Rolling in an unprecedented partnership in the rolling paper world.

 Pierre Loti, La Troisième Jeunesse de Madame Prune, illustrated by Tsugouharu Foujita, 1926